AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

 - ACM issued certs valid for 395 days
     - Email validated certs require action by domain owner
     - email contains a link for easy renewal
+- ACM lets you import 3rd party certs
+    - if ACM is not available, IAM cert store can be used

 ## WAF